phlash/swingland/README.md

 Yes, I'm completely mad.

-Yes, I know about Wakefield, it's been in progress for years... stalled.
+Yes, I know about Wakefield, and Caciocavallo, both have been in progress(ish) for years... nothing has arrived in mainline JDK that fixes the internal JDK bugs that prevent a proper Wayland AWT Toolkit.
+There is [a horrid fix](https://github.com/CaciocavalloSilano/caciocavallo/blob/master/cacio-tta/src/main/java/com/github/caciocavallosilano/cacio/ctc/junit/CacioExtension.java) which uses reflection to monkey about inside the JDK, and needs many command line switches to circumvent security controls...

 Yes, I know about XWayland - it's horribly broken for Swing applications (try one!) and is intended as a stop gap, not a long term solution.